SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_46ca6fc8-3d30-434c-92ff-0e1cde564161_do_not_edit_manually.md

     Detects LemonDuck user agent.
 The format used two sets of alphabetical characters separated by dashes, for example "User-Agent: Lemon-Duck-[A-Z]-[A-Z]".

     - **Effort:** elementary

+??? abstract "Proofpoint TAP Email Classified As Malware But Allowed"

+    An email was classified as malware with a threat score greater than 0 by Proofpoint TAP but was not blocked.
+The threshold on the Threat Score has been defined to avoid a high amount of false positives.

+    - **Effort:** advanced

+??? abstract "Proofpoint TAP Email Classified As Phishing But Allowed"

+    An email was classified as phishing with a threat score greater than 50 by Proofpoint TAP but was not blocked.
+The threshold on the Threat Score has been defined to avoid a high amount of false positives.

+    - **Effort:** advanced

+??? abstract "Proofpoint TAP Email Classified As Spam But Allowed"

+    An email was classified as spam with a threat score greater than 50 by Proofpoint TAP but was not blocked.
+The threshold on the Threat Score has been defined to avoid a high amount of false positives.

+    - **Effort:** advanced

 ??? abstract "ProxyShell Exchange Suspicious Paths"